Anachronism: The Next Chapter of a Local Creative Legacy

 Now, it’s time for a new chapter.

-This summer, longtime owner Kris Autobee — a beloved local historian and community builder — is passing the brush!
+On Oct.
+1st, longtime owner Kris Autobee — a beloved local historian and community builder — has passed the brush!
 And we have a once-in-a-generation opportunity to ensure this vibrant, offbeat, and deeply cherished art store not only survives, but evolves into something even more welcoming, even more radical, and even more rooted in community.

 Meet Ian Greenleaf